• Skip to primary navigation

 • Saute the onion until soft and tender, then add the red and green bell peppers and tomatoes.

-• Cover the skillet, reduce heat to low and leave so the peppers soften, should take 5-7 minutes.
+• Cover the skillet, reduce the heat to low and leave so the peppers soften (this should take about 5 minutes).

 • Season the vegetables and saltfish with the thyme and scotch bonnet and stir, then add the paprika.